day8/re-frame-10x/README.md

 As it runs, `re-frame` logs "trace" as data (not strings).
 This data trace provides an x-ray of your app's functioning.

-`re-frame-trace` is essentially a consumer, processor and displayer of this xray trace data.
+`re-frame-trace` is essentially a consumer, processor and displayer of this x-ray trace data.

 ### More Data